-In many parts of the world, people sacrifice the comforts that are common to many Americans so that they can support their most basic needs.
+In many parts of the world, people sacrifice the comforts that are common to many Canadians so that they can support their most basic needs.
 It can be difficult for young students to understand just how different life can be in parts of the world where families live on only a few dollars a day.
-Exploring the daily lives of people who live in the least developed parts of the world helps students appreciate differences in culture and lifestyles around the globe and can help them distinguish between needs and wants in their own lives.
+Exploring the daily lives of people who live in the least developed parts of the world helps students appreciate differences in culture and lifestyles around the globe, and can help them distinguish between needs and wants in their own lives.

-Malawi is a small country in Southeastern Africa, about the size of the state of Pennsylvania.
+Malawi is a small country in Southeastern Africa, about the size of New Brunswick and Nova Scotia combined.
 Despite its small size, it is home to the third largest lake in Africa, Lake Malawi, which runs the whole length of the country!
 Malawi is one of the poorest and most densely populated countries in the world, which makes it difficult for the needs of the population to be met.
-Over the years, Malawi has made progress in reducing the number of people who live on less than \$1 a day.
-In 1990, 54 percent of the population lived on less than a dollar a day but by 2009, that number had dropped to 39 percent.
-By the year 2015, the country hopes to bring that number down to 27 percent, a goal that will be tough to meet.
+Although Malawi has made substantial progress in health, education and other development indicators, they are struggling to improve people's incomes.
+In 2015, 47.6% of the country lived on less than \$2.00 USD (about \$2.60 CAD) per day.
 In this activity, students will investigate life in Malawi and make comparisons to their own life.
 In doing so, students gain an important awareness of their place in the world and their role as global citizens.